My name is Alexander Cheves. My nickname is Beastly. I write about sex. I wrote a book.

 They blame you for this because they do not accept the science that homosexuality is natural.
 I’m sad to say there’s nothing you can do to change their minds.

 I solved my guilt and self-hatred with basic logic — logic that would eventually lead me away from all religion.
 Let’s break this down: You did nothing to be gay, but adults in your life say you’re responsible, and you must stop if you are to be saved.
 This is the same ridiculous setup as the concept of “original sin” in Eden.
 If god is omnipotent and omnipresent — all-knowing and all-powerful, as Christians say he is — he knew Eve would sin with the apple, knew that humans would fall to sin, and still chose to punish us for something he foresaw, something he could have prevented, something he either permitted to be or, worse, created within us.
-He could have put the apple out of reach or simply made humans with the inability to sin — but he didn’t.
+He could have put the apple out of reach or simply made humans with the inability to sin — but didn’t.

 Your grandfather is set in his ways and not likely to budge.
 That’s okay.
 You don’t need his approval to have a good life.
 If you need someone to offer some antithetical points to the cruel ones he made, here are mine:

 - Being gay means being part of a family, one that extends across the globe.
 Our family contains rich and poor, artists and businessfolk, doctors and CEOs, and all skin colors and creeds.
-We are diverse, cool, and our numbers are growing as more humans discover every year that they are part of us.
+We are diverse and cool, and our numbers are growing as more humans discover every year that they are part of us.

 - Being gay is not a choice.
 None of us had any choice in this.
 We just got lucky.